-Depending on which modules you choose to study attendance at University is usually one afternoon and evening per week during term time.
-Tasks are work-based which is why you need to be employed in an educational setting.
+You'll attend classes on one afternoon and evening each week during term time.
+Tasks are work-based so you need to be employed in an educational setting.

-Assessment requirements vary for each module but normally include a written assignment on a topic negotiated with the module leader.
-Other approaches include five minute presentations, reflective journals, portfolio of tasks and poster presentations.
+Assessments normally include a written assignment on a topic negotiated with the module leader.

-The course is directly linked to the workplace and credits are gained through the completion of work-based tasks.
+The course is directly linked to the workplace and you'll gain credits by completing tasks at work.

 Careers / Further study